deephaven-examples/deephaven-ib/README.md

     # Set jvm_args to the desired JVM memory for Deephaven
     docker run -it -v data:/data -v `pwd`/.deephaven:/storage -p 10000:10000 ghcr.io/deephaven-examples/deephaven-ib python3 -i /data/your_script.py
     ```
-4) Launch the [Deephaven IDE](https://github.com/deephaven/deephaven-core/blob/main/README.md#run-deephaven-ide) by navigating to [http://localhost:10000/ide/](http://localhost:10000/ide/) in a browser.
+4) Launch the [Deephaven IDE](https://github.com/deephaven/deephaven-core/blob/main/README.md#run-deephaven-ide) by navigating to [http://localhost:10000/ide/](http://localhost:10000/ide/) in a browser and logging in with the password `DeephavenRocks!`.

 ### (Option 3) Launch pip-installed Deephaven with a local installation (No Docker) -- interactive